 For those who haven’t seen it yet, the new Acropolis Museum is absolutely stunning in its both design and how it displays its extensive collection of artifacts.
 The remaining original pieces of the Parthenon metopes and pediment friezes, and plaster casts of the pieces which are located elsewhere (*cough* British Museum), are shown in continuous bands and groupings.
 The artistic mastery on display in their ruined state can only leave the viewer dumbfounded by what they must have been like when new.
 Greece has now demonstrated beyond a shadow of a doubt that it has the ability to both protect and properly exhibit its ancient heritage.

-The slide show (below) provides a photographic overview of the Parthenon metopes taken in the order that I encountered them in the museum (we walked counterclockwise around the floor).
+The photos below provide a photographic overview of the Parthenon metopes.
 The plaster casts of the “missing” pieces are white.
 Elgin didn’t just take sculptural elements from the Parthenon.
 He also robbed elements of the Propylaia and the Erechtheion.
-They really should be returned.
+They really should ALL be returned.

 This museum is just so beautiful.

 In addition to imagery associated with the Goddess Athena, there are also sculptural elements on display that depict others of the Dodekatheon, including Dionysos.